sulli72/sulli72.github.io/_projects/1_project.md

 related_publications: true
 ---

-For me details, see the publications page
+A video overview of the project is presented below.
+For more technical details, refer to the publications page.

-Embed youtube video here...
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=owfRT77QUao" frameborder="0" allowfullscreen></iframe>